 Fees are approved by the University's Board of Governors and may change without notice.
 University policy regarding fee regulations, fee rates, and fee deadlines is established by the Board of Governors and is final.
 Students pay their fees at the rates which are in effect at the time of payment.
 Fees included in your fee assessment are exempt from the Federal Goods and Services Tax (GST).
-Current fees information is available on the Internet at http://www.registrar.ualberta.ca/fees.html
+Current fees information is available on the Internet at www.registrar.ualberta.ca/fees.html

-Please call the following, if you have any questions regarding fees:
+Please contact the following offices, if you have any questions regarding fees:

-- (1) Undergraduate fee assessment: Registrar's Office (492-3113) - (2) Graduate fee assessment: Faculty of Graduate Studies and Research (492-0690) - Fee payment: Financial Services (492-3389) Definitions of the terms used in this section can be found in the Glossary.
+- (1) Undergraduate fee assessment: Registrar's Office (492-3113) - (2) Graduate fee assessment: Faculty of Graduate Studies and Research (492-3499) - (3) Fee payment: Financial Services (492-3389)

+Definitions of the terms used in this section can be found in the Glossary.

-22.2.1 1997/98 Undergraduate Instructional and Noninstructional Fees
+22.2.1 1998/99 Undergraduate Instructional and Noninstructional Fees

 (1) How Instructional Fees are Assessed: With few exceptions, tuition fees for undergraduate students are assessed by calculating the cost of each course in which the students are registered for credit, according to the following formula: fee index value x units of fee index.
 In §201, the units of fee index are shown following the title of each course, and are indicated by fi.
 The fee index value is a dollar amount that is approved annually by the Board of Governors.
-The undergraduate fee index for 1997/98 is \$50.94.
+The undergraduate fee index for 1998/99 is \$55.48.